crramirez/windows-uwp.es-es/windows-apps-src/graphics-concepts/compute-pipeline.md

 <tbody>
 <tr class="odd">
 <td align="left">Purpose</td>
-<td align="left">Like other programmable shaders, [Compute Shader (CS) stage](#compute-shader-stage--cs-.md) is designed and implemented with HLSL.
+<td align="left">Like other programmable shaders, <a href="#compute-shader-stage--cs-.md">Compute Shader (CS) stage</a> is designed and implemented with HLSL.
 A compute shader provides high-speed general purpose computing and takes advantage of the large numbers of parallel processors on the graphics processing unit (GPU).
 The compute shader provides memory sharing and thread synchronization features to allow more effective parallel programming methods.</td>
 </tr>
 <tr class="even">
 <td align="left">Input</td>